 If you are reading this Loanstreet article, we will safely assume that you know the what and how of credit cards.
-If you’re still at a loss as to which of your parent’s cards you’d like to be added on to, here’s a quick but comprehensive guide on the types of credits cards on the market.
+If you’re still at a loss as to which of your parent’s cards you’d like to be added to, here’s a quick but comprehensive guide on the types of credit cards on the market.

 1) Make sure to have a rough budget